 WorkPerks discount program

-You can access WorkPerks 24 hours a day, seven days a week, from wherever you are, and each perk includes instructions on how to use it.
+You can access WorkPerks at anytime from wherever you are.
+Each perk includes instructions on how to use it.
 For some perks, proof of CIBC affiliation is required.
-For these, you can show your Sun Life drug card, with your name and CIBC logo, or a copy of your most recent T4 statement from your CIBC pension.
-If you need assistance locating your HR ID or if you do not have a Sun Life drug card, call the Human Resources Contact Center at 1-800-668-0918.
+Simply show your Sun Life drug card, with your name and CIBC logo, or a copy of your most recent T4 statement from your CIBC pension.
+You can access your Sun Life drug card through:

-Enrolling is easy and all you need is your HR ID and a personal email address to start saving.
-To join the program, visit cibc.venngo.com and follow the instructions under “create an account”.
-If you already have an account select ‘sign in’ and enter your account name and password.
+Enrolling is easy.
+All you need is your HR ID and a personal email address to start saving.
+To join the program, visit the WorkPerks at CIBC page Opens in a new window..
+Click “Sign up” and follow the instructions .
+If you already have an account, select “Sign in” using your username and password.